Jason Gray (musician): Career

 On March 4, 2014, Gray released the album Love Will Have the Final Word, which speaks to the redeeming power of unfailing love, decisiveness, and closure.
-The lead single, "With Every Act of Love", helped mark the most successful launch at radio in Centricity Music history at that time with 39 adds its debut week reached Billboard's Top Ten AC Indicator chart and Top 20 on the National Audience Chart and was a No.1 radio hit.
+The lead single, "With Every Act of Love", helped mark the most successful launch at radio in Centricity Music history at that time, with 39 adds its debut week; it reached Billboard's Top Ten AC Indicator chart and Top 20 on the National Audience Chart and was a No.1 radio hit.
 In March 2014, Gray embarked on the K-LOVE Listener Appreciate Tour in support of his newest album.

 On March 20, 2014, Gray joined The Bible: Son of God 2014 Tour along with artists such as Natalie Grant, Francesca Battistelli, Sidewalk Prophets, Chris August and Meredith Andrews.
 In February 2015, Gray went on the spring leg of the Beautiful Offerings Tour with Big Daddy Weave along with Citizen Way and Lauren Daigle.

-His release, Love Will Have the Final Word: Post Script, was released June 9, 2015.
+Love Will Have the Final Word: Post Script was released June 9, 2015.
 It features remixes, over-cuts and demos from the previous album Love Will Have the Final Word and the new songs "Glow in the Dark" and "One Voice".
-Charisma magazine says, "Jason Gray has emerged as a songwriter of extraordinary depth, with a noteworthy ability to convey deep theological truths."
 His subsequent studio album, Where the Light Gets In, was released on June 17, 2016, with Centricity Music.

-He released The Kipper Gray Sessions EP in 2018; a collaboration between him and his son Kristopher "Kipper" Gray who produced and co-wrote for the project.
-In 2019 he started and hosted the Acoustic Storytime as a monthly radio show for Sirius XM's The Message that features songs, stories, and conversations with other Christian musicians.
-He also released the first of three EPs, Order, in 2019, followed by Disorder and Reorder which were eventually repackaged as a full-length album, Order Disorder Reorder in 2020.
+He released The Kipper Gray Sessions EP in 2018, a collaboration between him and his son Kristopher "Kipper" Gray, who produced and co-wrote for the project.
+In 2019 he started and hosted the Acoustic Storytime as a monthly radio show for Sirius XM's The Message that features songs, stories and conversations with other Christian musicians.
+He also released the first of three EPs, Order, in 2019, followed by Disorder and Reorder, which were eventually repackaged together as a full-length album, Order Disorder Reorder, in 2020.

 Charity

-Gray was honored as one of "Ten Outstanding Young Minnesotans" in 2003 by the Minnesota Junior Chamber for his volunteerism, civic leadership, and humanitarian work with World Vision's "Hope Initiative", which addresses the needs of children orphaned by AIDS in Africa and other third-world countries.
+Gray was honored as one of "Ten Outstanding Young Minnesotans" in 2003 by the Minnesota Junior Chamber for his volunteerism, civic leadership, and humanitarian work with World Vision's "Hope Initiative", which addresses the needs of children orphaned by AIDS in African and other Third World countries.
 Gray has been to Africa in 2003 and 2006, and is known for his advocacy of AIDS orphans.
 His passion for understanding service to the poor as a form of worship is expressed in his song "Fade With Our Voices" from his 2009 release Everything Sad Is Coming Untrue.
-In 2010, Gray concluded the World Vision-sponsored tour "Make a Difference Tour 2010" with Third Day, Toby Mac, Michael W. Smith and Max Lucado.
+In 2010, Gray concluded the World Vision-sponsored tour "Make a Difference Tour 2010" with Third Day, TobyMac, Michael W. Smith and Max Lucado.